Donkey Kong Country Returns Review

 On the 3DS version of the game, Donkey Kong Country Returns 3D, you don't need to use motion controls.
 You do, however, have to press the charge or pound button repeatedly in some situations.
 This game also offers a New Mode which helps you find hidden items and extends your health.

-Our Donkey Kong Country Returns Accessibility Report details 18 accessibility features:
+Our Donkey Kong Country Returns Accessibility Report documents 17 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to Donkey Kong Country Returns or are games with a similar theme or topic.
 These are good alternative games to Donkey Kong Country Returns.